Very (Pet Shop Boys album): Packaging

 The original release of Very was packaged in a unique orange jewel case with raised bumps (sometimes unofficially described as the Lego case), designed by Daniel Weil of Pentagram in London.
-Very Relentless was similarly unique, with the two CDs housed in card sleeves (Very in orange and Relentless in pink) with both of these housed in a translucent rubber case with raised bumps.
+Very Relentless was similarly unique, with the two CDs in card sleeves (Very in orange and Relentless in pink) with both of these housed in a translucent rubber case with raised bumps.

 The case for Very was featured in the 1995 Museum of Modern Art (MoMA) exhibition "Mutant Materials in Contemporary Design."